smartlyio/telepresence/docs/reference/docker-run.md

 > was in effect when it started, then it will lose its network.
 In other words, when using `telepresence docker-run`,
 > you must always rerun after a `telepresence quit`/`telepresence connect --docker`.

-### The replace/ingest/intercept --docker-run flag
+### The replace/ingest/intercept/wiretap --docker-run flag

-If you want your replace, ingest, or intercept to use another Docker container, you can use the `--docker-run` flag.
+If you want your replace, ingest, intercept, or wiretap to use another Docker container, you can use the `--docker-run` flag.
 It will establish the engagement, run your container in the foreground, then automatically end the engagement when the container exits.

 After establishing a connection to a cluster using `telepresence connect --docker`, the container started when using `--docker-run` will share